Interesting & Fun Facts About Gdansk to inspire your Baltic Sea visit

 - Gdansk still has its historical Beer Bell that was used to announce the opening of pubs in the old times.

 - The St. Mary’s Cathedral in Gdansk is the largest brick church in Europe, with a capacity of 25,000 people.
+We recommend for a guided visit to St. Mary´s Cathedral our Gdansk Private Highlights & Historic Old Town Tour.

 - The city‘s special drink is the locally produced Golwasser liqueur with small flakes of gold floating in the bottle.
 It is believed that the elixir brings luck to those who drink it.